Are you wanting to pursue your studies in the Great White North and looking to live and work in Canada upon completing your studies?

 Please note that you must submit your applications together to enjoy this perk.

 How Do I Apply for Canada's Student Direct Stream?

-Step 1: Always ensure you meet the eligibility criteria and gather all supporting documents.
+Step 1: Always meet the eligibility criteria and gather all supporting documents.

 Gather Supporting Documents and ensure you have all the required documents certified.

 Apply Online to the Student Direct Stream and follow the complete application process.
 You must have the following documents in order: